About RSWA

 The Library of The Royal Society of Western Australia is a small, but important, resource for scientific research.
-It contains nearly 700 books, and 986 serial titles of which 227 are current.
-Most materials have been obtained on exchange for the Journal of the Royal Society of Western Australia, and many of the overseas titles are not held elsewhere in W.A.
+It contains nearly 700 books, and 986 serial titles of which around 200 are current.
+Most materials have been obtained on exchange for the Journal of the Royal Society of Western Australia, and many of the overseas titles are not held elsewhere in WA.

 The collection contains over 100 monographs published prior to 1900, many of them donated.
 These include several rare titles on early voyages to Australia, and on the botany of Australia.